fyenne/AAE-724-SimingYan/README.md

 @@ econ.Rmd @@
 is webscraping script which i used to scrap Shanxi Bureau of statistics.
 Unluckily not sufficient data can be used.

+the .xls document is one of the 43 .xls documents that i obtained.
+Just used as an example to show what i have done to them so far.

 # please ignore pppj.Rmd & Untitled.Rmd
 ```